 When it comes to issuing severance payments, voluntary or involuntary, or giving early retirement, employers like to reduce their risk as much as possible.
 The most common way to do this is to draft a release form for employees to sign.
-A release reduces the chance that an employee will sue over who the company decides to let go.
+A release reduces the chance that an employee will sue over who the company decides to let go of.

 Whenever employers seek a release of federal age discrimination claims, they must comply with the Older Workers Benefit Protection Act.

 Benefit Protection Act (OWBPA)

 It is important to note that the Older Workers Benefit Protection Act's requirements apply only to the release of age discrimination claims under the Age Discrimination in Employment Act (ADEA).
-The release of all other claims, such as state law claims, are not affected by compliance with the OWBPA.
+The release of all other claims, such as state law claims, is not affected by compliance with the OWBPA.
 OWBPA allows for several different release situations.
 They are:

 - An involuntarily released employee who hasn't charged the employer through the EEOC or sued the company.

 - Employees who were terminated as a group and have yet to file a lawsuit or age discrimination claim.

 - Terminations that are disputed with an EEOC claim or lawsuit.

 - Employees who volunteered to end their employment due to some type of incentive.